-Note: If you are unable to view the variant details, make sure you have properly installed the Google Optimize chrome extension.
+Note: If you cannot view the variant details, make sure you have correctly installed the Google Optimize chrome extension.

 It takes some time (even a day) for Google Optimize to gather the results, so make sure to keep the experiment running.
 After a day, you can view the initial analysis and reports of this ongoing experiment by scrolling down to the Measurement and objectives section and clicking on View reports in Analytics.

 A new tab opens for Google Analytics.
 Here, you can view the performance of the two variants of the home page.
 As we are evaluating the bounce rate on two variants of our home page, we can see the metrics as seen in the image below:

 Note: It might take a day for you to view the initial results of your variations in your Google Analytics account.

 The above image shows that the home page with a “sticky” navbar counts less bounce rate as compared to the “non-sticky” (original) navbar.
 Using such analysis, we can determine the appropriate version of our home page.